apache/spark/docs/running-on-yarn.md

 ```

 Spark supports integrating with other security-aware services through Java Services mechanism (see
 `java.util.ServiceLoader`).
-To do that, implementations of `org.apache.spark.deploy.security.ServiceCredentialProvider`
+To do that, implementations of `org.apache.spark.deploy.yarn.security.ServiceCredentialProvider`
 should be available to Spark by listing their names in the corresponding file in the jar's
 `META-INF/services` directory.
 These plug-ins can be disabled by setting
 `spark.security.credentials.{service}.enabled` to `false`, where `{service}` is the name of